rzach/forallx-yyc/README.md

   - `forallxyyc-print.tex` (b/w, for printing on Quarto stock)
   - `forallxyyc-letter.tex` (b/w, for printing on regular letter-size paper)

-You'll have to run `makeglossaries` to produce the glossary as well.
+You'll have to run `makeglossaries` to produce the glossary as well, or use `latexmk`.

 To make changes to the definitions in the preamble and `forallyyc.sty` file, put them in a file named `forallxyyc-local.sty`.
 For instance,